JardaniWorld/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This script evaluates to print out the letters of the alphabet in both lower and upper case respectively
+This script executes to print out the letters of the alphabet excluding e and q